Robert Stewart, Duke of Albany: Second regency

-Political and foreign conflicts (1393-1402)
+Political and foreign conflicts

 Robert and his eldest son received additional pensions from the king after the end of Robert's regency in 1393.
 In 1393 and 1394, Robert received payments for his participation in the retinue of his nephew, David, Earl of Carrick, the heir apparent to the Scottish throne.
 Robert's nominal service in David's retinue, as part of which he formally pledged loyalty to his nephew, symbolized David's rising prominence in Scotland after 1393.

 In the years after 1393, Robert continued to enjoy considerable influence within Scotland, although his political position came under increasing threat from his nephew, David.
 Robert's former political ally, James Lindsay of Crawford, entered David's affinity in c.
 1393.
 Robert's relationship with Lindsay was damaged when he attempted to deny Lindsay's claim to the title of Lord of Buchan, which Lindsay was contesting with Euphemia, Countess of Ross, Robert's longtime political ally.
 Robert's tensions with Lindsay created difficulties in his relationship with his nephew, David, who had now become Lindsay's patron.
 David probably used his growing influence to challenge Robert's position as Chamberlain of Scotland.
 Robert was involved in serious legal disputes with the auditors of the Scottish exchequer by 1398.
 Robert's nephew, who had now become the most influential man in Scotland, likely instigated the auditors' actions against Robert.
 Robert probably abused his office of Chamberlain to withhold the annual pension owed to his sister-in-law, Queen Annabella, as a means of revenge against David.

 Rise to a dukedom

 The coat of arms which Robert assumed in 1398, after taking the title of Duke of Albany.

 Robert joined a royal campaign in the Scottish Highlands in 1396, probably to restore law and order amidst a violent feud between Clan Cameron and the Clan Chattan.
 Robert served as joint leader of the campaign, alongside his nephew, David.
 The Battle of the North Inch, a staged battle between the two clans held at Perth in 1396, was probably an outcome of this campaign.
 In 1398, Robert was named as a leading Scottish ambassador in negotiations with John of Gaunt, the uncle of Richard II of England.
 Robert's continued prominence in Scotland was confirmed at a general council, held at Scone on 28 April 1398, at which his eldest brother, Robert III, elevated him to the new title of Duke of Albany.
-At the same council, Robert's nephew, David, was given the title of Duke of Rothesay.
-Robert and David were each given new robes to mark their ducal status, and the ceremony was followed by extensive celebrations.
 Robert's new title reflected the name of Alba, the Scottish Gaelic name for Scotland.
 Robert's preferences likely influenced the name of his new dukedom, which symbolized his desire to dominate northern Scotland, from the River Clyde to the Pentland Firth.
+At the same council, Robert's nephew, David, was given the title of Duke of Rothesay.